taoaustin/hangman/README.md

 the words point value is based off of Scrabble letter values, and (scrabble_value * (2**(guesses_remaining))) is the score formula.

-The score is then recorded in a file "Record.txt" along with name and date.
+The score is then recorded in a file "Record.txt" (and creates it if it doesn't exist in the same directory as hangman.py) along with the name and date.